Ksualboy/simple_shell/README.md

 ` simple_shell.c` : C file that contains the shell main function, together with some external functions that are used in the main
 ` str_handler.c` : C file that contains all the functions that handle strings and arrays.
 ## Flowchart

+[![Flowchart of NSS](https://github.com/Ksualboy/simple_shell/blob/main/flowchart.png?raw=true)](https://github.com/Ksualboy/simple_shell/blob/main/flowchart.png?raw=true )

 The flowchart we do to make this shell
-[![Flowchart of NSS](https://github.com/Ksualboy/simple_shell/blob/main/flowchart.png?raw=true)](https://github.com/Ksualboy/simple_shell/blob/main/flowchart.png?raw=true )
-"Flowchart of NSS"
 ## Bugs
 Probably some ones but we dont find them
 ## Authors